Every woman deserves to give birth

 VICPP and the PUSH maternal health campaign invite you to observe October as Pregnancy and Infant Loss Awareness Month by holding a prayer vigil in support of the International Wave of Light, observed annually on October 15.
 Click the link above to download a one-page quick guide to participate in the Wave of Light and how to take part in this advocacy action!

-Black women in Virginia dying roughly two and a half times more than their counterparts.
+Black women in Virginia dying roughly two and a half times more frequently than their counterparts.
 Eliminating these disparities necessitates addressing cultural competency and implicit bias in health care settings.
 Here are a few key biases that negatively impact health care delivery:

 Implicit Bias